-The ironic thing is most people don’t have $5,000 to $20,000 in the bank, which causes them to sign up for a car payment and then their expenses are so high they never get enough savings to pay cash for a car.
+The ironic thing is most people don’t have $5,000 to $20,000 in the bank.
+And this causes them to sign up for a monthly car payment and then their expenses are so high they never get enough savings to pay cash for a car.
 It’s a vicious cycle.

 Regardless if you’re going to buy an old $2,000 Honda Civic or a $20,000 almost new Toyota, you have to prepare for that purchase right now if you’re not already rich.
 If you had to take out student loans, you’re probably not in the “my parents got me a Mercedes for Christmas” club.

 Hence, the first step in being free from a car payment is to save at least $5,000 in cold hard cash.

 Getting rid of a car that’s worth less than what you owe

 It’s not easy to get rid of a car when you owe more on it than you could sell it for.
 That’s called being underwater.